A New Vision for Aging

 Two months later, Maria died at the hospital, with a medical cost of $850,000.
 The family had a funeral, yet tensions were high amongst the Mike, Cheryl and Dan.
 These two months had put a lot of strain on the whole family.
 Without a will Mike, Cheryl and Dan began to argue about their parent’s estate.
 Cheryl and Dan felt that since Mike had distanced himself from his parents that he should not get his equal share.
 Cheryl and Dan also felt frustrated that had they followed their mother’s wishes to discontinue life support, the bills for the extended hospital stay would have saved the estate $100,000.
 With no will it took one year to settle the estate and $120,000 of legal costs for all three children.

-For those who attend the “Aging Grace-Fully – A New Vision of Aging” course it will bring to them a renewed awareness and understanding to help in their own aging process and also how they can love and support their parents, family members and friends as they Age Grace-Fully.
+Hopefully viewing “Aging Grace-Fully – A New Vision of Aging” has brought you a renewed awareness and understanding to help in your own aging process.
+Also to give you ideas how they you love and support your parents, family members, and friends as they Age Grace-Fully.

 [xxxiii] Joan Chittister, The Gift of Years, 202.